cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 `“About Elastic IP” <networking/elastic_ips.html>`_.

 ..
-   @Question: Assume above behavior is same in OOTC.
-Please confirm?
+   @Suggestion: Assume above behavior is same in OOTC.
+Also the link "About Elastic IP" is not working in the CloudStack docs.
+We may have to write in anew.

 OOTC cannot distinguish a guest VM that was shut down by the user (such as with the “shutdown” command in Linux) from a VM that shut down